Guyz See Something! Ladies chest and Nipple problem you need to know, (see photo) via@sejazzymusic

 Happens when you squeeze your nipples

-The color of the discharge does not tell you whether it is normal or not.
+you whether it is normal or not.
 The discharge can look milky, clear, yellow, green, or brown.

 Squeezing your nipple to check for discharge can make it worse.
 Leaving them alone may make the nipplé discharge go away.